NetSweet/netsuite/README.md

   api_version '2018_2'

   # password-based login information
-  # in most cases you should use token based authentication instead
+  # in most cases you should use Token Based Authentication instead
   email 'email@example.com'
   password 'password'
   role 10

-  # recent API versions require a account-specific endpoint o be set
+  # recent API versions require an account-specific endpoint to be set
-  # use `NetSuite::Utilities.data_center_url('TSTDRV1576318')` to retrieve wsdl URL
+  # use `NetSuite::Utilities.data_center_url('TSTDRV1576318')` to retrieve WSDL URL
   # you'll want to do this in a background process and strip the protocol out of the return string
   wsdl_domain 'tstdrv1576318.suitetalk.api.netsuite.com'